Suprxtim/argo/VERCEL_DEPLOYMENT.md

 2. **Build Failures**:
    - Make sure all dependencies are in package.json
    - Check that the build command is `npm run build`
-   - Ensure package.json scripts don't use `npx` prefix which can cause permission issues
+   - Remove `npx` prefix from package.json scripts which can cause permission issues in deployment environments
+   - Add a `vercel-build` script to package.json for more reliable builds

 3. **Routing Issues**:
    - The vercel.json file includes routing rules to handle client-side routing